 - By plane: Direct flights between Oslo and Sogndal with Widerøe.
 Flight time approximately 50 minutes.
 From Sogndal you can take Nor-Way Bussekspress or Fjord1 Bus to Lærdal and Aurland (approximately one to one and a half hours).

-Aurlandsfjellet National Tourist Route lies approximately 150 kilometres north of Bergen.
+Aurlandsfjellet National Tourist Route lies approximately 93.2 miles north of Bergen.

 - By car: The drive from Bergen to Aurland takes approximately three hours.
 Follow E16 and continue to Voss and Stalheim.
 From Stalheim you can drive the steep and spectacular hairpin bends of Stalheimskleiva.
 The road down from Stalheim Hotel has 13 steep bends before you get down to Gudvangen.
 Then continue to Flåm, Aurland and Lærdal.